rsliter/hunter-agile-web-development/SYLLABUS.md

 ### November 7: Open Working Session

-### November 14: Extension of Project Due; Introduction to Retrospectives
+### November 14: Extension of Project Due; Documentation
 * *Demos*: Each student will demo their project, on Heroku, for 2 minutes (timed) followed by 2 minutes of Q&A.
 * *Homework*: each group’s retrospective facilitator will need to post the retrospective notes to Github.

-### November 21: Documentation
+* *Homeowkrk*: document your teams code - through comments, diagrams, writeups etc - as you see fit.
+This documentation should live in "/docs"  within the project Git repository.

-*Homework*: project groups should come up with documentation about how their program works.
-This documentation should live in “static/docs” within the project Git repository.
+### November 21: No class

 ### November 28: New Feature Requirement
 *Documentation demos*: Each group will demo their documentation for 2 minutes (timed) followed by 2 minutes of Q&A.